mwvgroup/Surface-Brightness/csv/README_csv.md

 In the case where the input file has no value for counts per second, the script will treat it as 'nan' and report it as such in the output file.
 A more specific outline of how the code works is contained in comments within the .ipynd file itself.

 ####File Descriptions:
-1. 'File list.csv' contains a list of the .tar archives and .int files corresponding to each supernova.
+1. 'File list.csv' contains a list of the .tar archives corresponding to each supernova.

-2. 'GALEX flux all.csv' contains a list of redshift, cps values, and exposure times for multiple supernova from multiple .int files.
+2. 'GALEX flux all.csv' contains a list of redshift, cps values, and exposure times for multiple supernova from multiple .fits files.

-3. 'GALEX flux single.csv' contains a list of redshift, cps values, and exposure times for multiple supernova from a single .int files.
+3. 'GALEX flux single.csv' contains a list of redshift, cps values, and exposure times for multiple supernova from a single .fits files.
 This single value is chosen from the 'GALEX flux all.csv' file by selecting values with the longest exposure times.

 4. 'Surface Brightness.ipynb' is the script described above.